 To advance a grievance to Step 2, either the Union or the Port shall submit a written statement setting forth in detail the facts upon which the grievance is based, the sections of the Agreement alleged to have been violated, and the remedy sought.
-The Union shall submit such written statement to the Director of Labor Relations and the Port shall submit such written statement to the Secretary/Treasurer/Business Agent of the Union.
+The Union shall submit such written statement to the Senior Director or designee of Labor Relations and the Port shall submit such written statement to the Secretary/Treasurer/Business Agent of the Union.